 If you want to add coziness and warmth to a room, this is a good choice for you.
 Patterns and colour choices are endless as are the materials they come in.
 Invest in a good carpet cleaner and steamer to keep it looking fresh and smelling great at all times.

 The longest lasting of the fashion forward flooring.
 If you’re playing for keeps and want the real deal floor, then hardwood is for you.
 New or old, hardwood adds beauty to a home and complements any room in a house.
 This floor is made from solid wood planks from hardwood trees such as oak, pine, or Australian Beech wood.
-Hire the professionals at Floor Sanding Brisbane to help you preserve the beauty of your hardwood.
+Hire the professionals at FLOOR to help you preserve the beauty of your hardwood.
+See this guide on the Dos and Don’ts of timber floors.

 The beauty of this flooring type is that overtop of cheaper layers of material, is a veneer of real hardwood.
 This means that you can get that real hardwood look at a fraction of the cost.
 Installation is also a breeze.
 This floor can be sanded and refinished but only what the thickness of the real wood allows.